yixianwang/yixian-site/content/notes/a_concepts.md

 - the idea of JDBC

 ## JDBC
-- JDBC is used to connect out WEB APP and DB.
+- JDBC is used to connect our WEB APP and DB.
 - just a driver, that require duplicate logics

 - return: ResultSet